-    - After you forced the app to close, access the Storage menu.
-Clean the cache by pressing the button, then clean the data for Facebook app.
+- After forcing the app to close, access the Storage menu.
+Clear the cache by pressing the button, and then clear the data for the Facebook app.

-- Before entering the game, go to Play Store and check if there are any available updates for the game.
-If there are any available updates, install them and wait until the operation is complete.
+- Before entering the game, go to the Play Store and check if there are any available updates for the game.
+If any updates are available, install them and wait until the operation is complete.

-Clear the Cache and data of Facebook on iOS
+Clear the cache and data for Facebook on iOS.

-If you’re experiencing this issue on an iOS device, you need to access the Settings menu of your iPad or iPhone and go under Storage.
-From the iPhone / iPad storage menu, locate the entry associated with the Facebook app and clean the cache and storage data.
+If you are experiencing this issue on an iOS device, you need to access the Settings menu of your iPad or iPhone and navigate to Storage.
+From the iPhone/iPad Storage menu, locate the entry associated with the Facebook app and clear the cache and storage data.